nil-two/vack/README.md

 Install the packages from the repositories.

 `-o` and `-s` are flags that change the instllation destination.
-If `-o` is specified, they will be installed in `opt`, and if `-s` is specified, they will be installed in `start`.
+If `-o` is specified, it installs the packages into `opt`.
+If `-s` is specified, it installs the packages into `start`.
-By default they will be installed to `start`.
+By default, it installes the packages into `start`.

 ```
 $ vack i kusabashira/vim-incopen
-(Install vim-incopen in start)
+(Install vim-incopen into start)

-$ vack i -Ho kusabashira/vim-incopen
+$ vack i -o kusabashira/vim-incopen
-(Install vim-incopen in opt and don't execute helptags)
+(Install vim-incopen into opt)
 ```

 ### vack update [-a] \<package\>...

 Update the packages.

-If `-a` is specified, all packages will be updated.
+If `-a` is specified, it updates all packages.

 ```
 $ vack u kusabashira/vim-incopen